yuanjuxing/nocodb/README.md

 ```

 ## Binaries
-🚥 Binaries are intended for ONLY quick trials or testing purposes and are not recommended for production use.
+🚥 Binaries are intended for quick trials or testing purposes only and are not recommended for production use.
   | OS      | Architecture | Command                                                                                      |
   |---------|--------------|----------------------------------------------------------------------------------------------|
   | macOS   | arm64        | `curl http://get.nocodb.com/macos-arm64 -o nocodb -L && chmod +x nocodb && ./nocodb`         |